The Art of Medical Interpretation® Certificate (Online Live)

 Prerequisites

-Applicants must be at least 18 years of age, with a minimum of a HS diploma or equivalent (BA preferred), and must pass a mandatory language screening in English and the target foreign language(s) prior to acceptance into the program.
+Applicants must be at least 18 years of age, with a minimum of a HS diploma or its equivalent (BA preferred), and must pass a mandatory language screening in English and the target foreign language(s) prior to acceptance into the program.
 Applicants must pass the language screening with a minimum of “Advanced Mid-Level” according to ACTFL standards.

 Brief Description